 Usually, log splitter manufacturers list the maximum size of logs that their tool can split, so you should follow the given recommendations.

 If you are on a tight budget and have small logs to split, a less powerful manual log splitter will most likely suffice.
 If you have thick and hard logs though, you may need more power than any manual splitter can deliver.

 In this case, you’ll have to go for an electric or even a gas splitter.
 If you can afford to spend a few hundred dollars on these (which you probably can’t), then great.
 Otherwise, the best bet would be to rent an electric or gas splitter, at least initially.

-Read Also: 8 Reasons Why You Should Buy a Log Splitter
+Read Also: Should I Buy a Log Splitter?

 Assess The Volume Of Your Job

 How many logs you are intending to split and how often is also important.

 Due to their nature, manual log splitters are better for low-volume jobs.
 This is because you need to apply some manual force to split the log.
 Such a manner of operation is tedious and time-consuming.

 In contrast, electric and gas logs with their easy log setup and splitting are much better for high-volume jobs, especially if you have large and hard logs.

 Well, what to do if you need to split a lot of wood every day but can’t afford gas or electric splitter?
 If you are not willing to spend hours a day on manually splitting logs, renting again is a decent option in this case.
 But do remember that renting can be costly in the long run, so if possible, do buy the desired log splitter.